merlin-neurotech/AlphaLight_Updated/README.md

 # AlphaLight_Updated
-AlphaLight, as originally created for Neurol, but reimplemented to use pylsl instead.
+AlphaLight, as originally created with Neurol, but reimplemented to use pylsl instead.

 This code  is designed to run with a Muse, but it can be modified to use any EEG device, the channel numbers will have to be changed.